-- For stainless steel except for austenitic stainless steel, pre-heating shall be applied among the temperature range of 150℃ to 350℃.
+- For stainless steel except for austenitic stainless steel, pre-heating shall be applied in the temperature range of 150℃ to 350℃.

-- For carbon steel, interface temperature shall be between 100℃ to 350℃.
+- For carbon steel, the interface temperature shall be between 100℃ to 350℃.

-- For Cr-Mo steel, interface temperature shall be between over the temperature of pre-heating and 350℃.
+- For Cr-Mo steel, the interface temperature shall be between the temperature of pre-heating and 350℃.

-- For austenitic stainless steel, interface temperature shall not be over 150℃.
+- For austenitic stainless steel, the interface temperature shall not be over 150℃.

 If the final Post Weld Heat Treatment (PWHT) cannot be carried out immediately on completion of welding, The post-heating temperature which is over its preheating temperature shall be applied.